Witness intimidation growing issue in Milwaukee

 What does “knowingly and maliciously” mean?

 Defined in Section 940.41, maliciously means “an intent to vex, annoy or injure in any way another person or to thwart or interfere in any manner with the orderly administration of justice.”
 Prosecutors in Milwaukee have filed charges using the theory that any interference with the orderly administration of justice constitutes intimidation.

 What’s their evidence?

 In most scenarios, the state’s best evidence is through jail phone calls.
 Remember: they’re all recorded.
 So if a defendant calls a witness or alleged victim and discusses the trial or possible testimony, that conversation could qualify as intimidation.
 Therefore, it is crucial to be aware that the state is always listening and their interpretation of your conversation could lead to new charges under one of these two laws.

-Contact top Wisconsin criminal defense firm Meyer Van Severen, S.C.:
+Contact top Wisconsin criminal defense firm Van Severen Law Office: